JuliaHPC/JuliaOnHPCClusters/website/user_hpcsystems.md

 * *Architecture:* The main CPU used in the system
 * *Accelerators:* The main accelerator (if anything) in the system
 * *Documentation:* Links to documentation for Julia users

-Please feel free to [edit the list](https://github.com/JuliaHPC/JuliaOnHPCClusters/edit/main/website/user_hpcsystems.md) if you want to add a HPC system that isn't mentioned yet or want to update/correct some information about a listed system.

 ## HPC systems